 In the pre-Internet age, clients searching for properties sought advertisements in local newspapers or a portfolio of properties at a local real estate agency.
 Since the advent of technology, the analysis of real estate information has profoundly altered in the past two decades, especially in the way that information is delivered.
 Online real estate platforms initially served the purpose of listing properties, enabling brokers to market their portfolios to wider bases.
 These platforms helped smaller builders gain access to unmatched visibility and reach, most cost effectively.
-With the portals finding acceptance by buyers and sellers, the platforms evolved from basic listing websites to enablers of end-to-end transactions.
-Online real estate platforms have an edge over traditional offline agents as these use technology to reach a wider audience and thus enable faster conversions.
+With the portals finding acceptance by buyers and sellers, the platforms have an edge over traditional offline agents as these use technology to reach a wider audience and thus enable faster conversions.
 Moreover, using online platforms saves commissions or brokerage fees charged by traditional brokers.